Last updated on

 But the move away from physical retail outlets, to online shopping, has changed everything.
 Omni-channel retail is now driving the future of eCommerce.

-This makes on-the-ball warehouse management more important to eCommerce companies than ever before.
+This makes on-the-ball warehouse management and optimizing your facility operations more important to eCommerce companies than ever before.
 To run as an efficient online operation, you need to know:

 As the stats above reveal, a whopping 43 percent of retailers ranked inventory management as the biggest day-to-day challenge.
 But it doesn’t have to be that way.